xuangu-fang/ML-Poli-Sci/README.md

 ## log

+2024 Feb:

+- get some  hypotheses to verify(based on "urban-rural"-feature, not miss out!):

+    - Blacks in urban America are more likely to vote and vote for the Democratic candidates than are Blacks in rural America.

+    - Blacks in suburban America are more likely to vote for the Republican candidates than are Blacks in urban America.

+    - Whites in rural America are more likely to vote Republicans than are Whites in urban or suburban America.

+    - White non-voters are more likely to live in rural American than in urban America.

+- state-based analysis: focus on WA

+- foucus on final non-voters who intend to vote

+- after feature filter-out, check the performance with only top-5/10/20 features

 2024 Jan 3rd:

 - finish the feature filtering: set the missing-ratio  in recent 20 years as the threshold, and remove the features with missing ratio larger than 0.3-done